CoreyRDean/media-server/README.md

 - `TRANSMISSION_WATCH_DIR`: The directory for watch downloads
 - `PUID`: The user ID for the user running the containers
 - `PGID`: The group ID for the group running the containers
+- `UMASK`: The umask for the user running the containers
 - `TZ`: The timezone for the containers

 ## Starting the Services on Boot